Saturday August 7th

 Invoking the impermanence of memory and engaging the cycles of birth and loss that characterize New York’s physical as well as cultural landscapes, Found@Sea combines storytelling, ephemeral found object sculpture, collaborative art making and sustainability in a series of interventions that culminate in a participatory public event.

 We invite you to create a natural found object sandcastle/sculpture (limited to ONLY items that belong in the ocean: aka: sand, rocks, sea grass, shells: things found at and returned to the ocean) dedicated to a beloved lost object.
 Was it your ring, an old band t-shirt, a letter?
-Design a sandcastle as a homage to that lost object at low tide, and then at high tide, watch it wash away to the sea.
+Come early and built a sandcastle as a homage to that lost object at low tide, and then at high tide, watch it wash away to the sea.

 If you have any questions, please contact us at Shadow Traffic